tommytracey/AIND-Capstone/README.md

 ##### &nbsp;

 ### Embeddings
 Embeddings allow us to capture more precise syntactic and semantic word relationships.
-This is achieved by projecting each word into a n-dimensional space.
+This is achieved by projecting each word into n-dimensional space.
 Words with similar meanings occupy similar regions of this space; the closer two words are, the more similar they are.
-And often the vectors between words represent useful relationships, such as gender, verb tense, or even geo-political relationships.
+And often the vectors between words represent useful relationships, such as gender, verb tense, or even geopolitical relationships.

 <img src="images/embedding-words.png" width="100%" align-center="true" alt="" title="Gated Recurrent Unit (GRU)" />